cdktf/cdktf-provider-snowflake/docs/view.typescript.md

 Specifies that the view is secure.

+By design, the Snowflake's `SHOW VIEWS` command does not provide information about secure views (consult [view usage notes](https://docs.snowflake.com/en/sql-reference/sql/create-view#usage-notes)) which is essential to manage/import view with Terraform.
+Use the role owning the view while managing secure views.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.87.2/docs/resources/view#is_secure View#is_secure}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.88.0/docs/resources/view#is_secure View#is_secure}

 ---